itzreversee/dotGame/README.md

  * Archive your game files using FreeArc so that all game files are in the root of archive
  * Upload it somewhere and get direct link.
  * Download template game meta file and fill it out.
- * Create Issue with meta file included
+ * Create Issue with meta file include
+ * Publish it somewhere